OCA/l10n-france/l10n_fr_business_document_import/README.rst

 L10n FR Business Document Import
 ================================

-This small module adds support for partner matching based on SIREN when importing a business document (invoice, customer order, etc), in Odoo.
+This small module adds support for partner matching based on SIRET or SIREN when importing a business document (invoice, customer order, etc), in Odoo.
 It depends on the module *base_business_document_import* from the `edi OCA project <https://github.com/OCA/edi>`_.
 This module is the base module for:

 * *account_invoice_import* which imports supplier invoices as PDF or XML files (this module also requires some additionnal modules such as *account_invoice_import_invoice2data*, *account_invoice_import_ubl*, etc... to support specific invoice formats),